 Another related approach is the Operator-Controller Module (OCM) developed by the Collaborative Research Centre 614 [45].
 The OCM is an autonomic system following its own objectives.
 It is specialized for mechatronic systems combining mechanical and electrical engineering with a strong focus on real-time constraints [46].
 The controller represents the continuous part of the system and the operator comprises the time-discrete parts of information processing, which includes functions like emergency routines, controller monitoring and optimization.
 In particular, a reflective operator may modify the controller and induce switches between control strategies, while a cognitive operator gathers information about the system and its environment improving the system's behavior.
-The agent could, e.g., use simulation runs of alternative future behaviors and evaluate them selecting the most promising alternative concerning the optimization and due to its modular composition it is easily possible to add other methods or functions of the agent theory.
+The agent could, e.g., use simulation runs of alternative future behaviors and evaluate them selecting the most promising alternative concerning the optimization goal.
+Thus, the structure of the OCM is especially useful for model-based optimization and due to its modular composition it is easily possible to add other methods or functions of the agent theory.
 During execution of the plan and the monitoring of the real world, inductive and reinforcement learning is used in order to adapt the behavior-based environment and system models to the real world.
 The use of learning procedures enhances the assessment of an optimal starting point for the optimization and the convergence of the optimization technique.
 Hence, this knowledge base can be used for similarity analysis enabling the detection of frequently reoccurring scenarios [46].